 Water Conservation: Our Commitment to a Sustainable Future

-At P&G, we want to help build a water positive future that can sustain people and nature, now and for generations to come.
+At P&G we want to deliver irresistibly superior products that delight consumers around the world while building a water positive future that can sustain people, nature, and P&G operations now and for generations to come.

 Reducing water use in our Operations

-As we advance progress vs. our goals, we’re focusing efforts on our facilities exposed to high water risk.
-We partnered with multiple organizations to develop a three-tier risk assessment process that integrated water risk assessment tools from a number of sources.
+To reduce water use in our operations, we are focusing efforts on facilities exposed to high water risks.
+We partnered with multiple organizations to develop a three-tier risk assessment process.
 In 2020, we assessed more than 130 facilities and identified 33 located in areas exposed to high water risk – which we designate as “Tier 3” sites.
 We periodically update our assessments to ensure water risk levels reflect current water risk data.

 Tier 3 Process